robertdias/IaC-101/README.md

 - Az CLI or Az PoSH
 - terraform.exe

-Remote State file

-For each loops

-When to use certain elements like count, ternary ops, loops, modules, etc
+When to use certain elements like count, ternary ops, loops, modules, remote state, etc

-Intro to CAF standards

-Let's 'open source' EITaaS within the engagement

-Maybe save ARM templates for later and focus first on EITaaS onboarding.
-Lessen COGS then improve.